Skip to content

 sudo find . -type f -exec chmod 664 {} \;

-3. i-doit stores internal caches under the temp/ directory.
-The contents should be removed completely.
-The caches are created automatically with the first use of i-doit:
+4. i-doit stores internal caches under the temp/ directory.
+The contents should be completely removed.
+When i-doit is used for the first time, the caches are created automatically:

 1